Despite everything, human

 Even when interacting with Artificial Intelligence, humans cannot help but display their most multifaceted psychological traits.
 As workers, we have expectations of AI: I expect it to be a valuable assistant, but at the same time, I fear being disappointed if it fails to meet my needs.
 The monitoring also showed us some fears related to the possibility of unlearning one’s craft by handing over more and more tasks to AI.
 After overcoming the hurdle of figuring out how best to interact with the tools, there is in some cases, a sense of inadequacy regarding one’s professional added value.

-A How do I decide how much to trust?
+How do I decide how much to trust?

 The use of artificial intelligence introduces a dynamic similar to the management of delegation and trust between humans, especially when dealing with topics about which the user already has in-depth knowledge.
 In these cases, the user is able to evaluate AI output with a critical eye, recognizing the correct information and filtering out the less accurate.

 This trust is based on an understanding: those who know a subject well can leverage AI as a support tool, complementing their own expertise with the suggestions offered, but always retaining decision-making control.
-The AI then becomes a virtual collaborator, whose effectiveness depends on the user’s ability to manage and verify the information received, just as they would with a human colleague.
+AI then becomes a virtual collaborator, whose effectiveness depends on the user’s ability to manage and verify the information received, just as they would with a human colleague.

 It is a double-edged sword.
 Scientific topics are very specific, so you have to know how to handle the concepts.
 If you don’t, you risk going off the rails. — Corinna